duckdb/duckdb-web/README.md

 gem install eventmachine --platform ruby
 ```

-Finally, navigate to the directory where you have cloned duckdb-web and run `bundler exec jekyll serve`.
+Finally, navigate to the directory where you have cloned duckdb-web and run `bundler exec jekyll serve` (this will take about a bit to be ready).
 The website can then be browsed by going to `localhost:4000` in your browser.

 ## Generating code docs